cormullion/Thebes.jl/docs/src/basics.md

 ![point example](assets/figures/helix3.svg)

 !!! note

     Remember that all the graphics drawn are 2D graphics.
 This isn't real 3D, remember!
 The human brain is quite adaptable, though.

-In the next example, each random 3D point is drawn twice, the second time with a zero z coordinate, to make shadows.
+In the next example, each random 3D point is drawn twice, the second time using zero for the z coordinate, to make shadows.

 ```
 using Thebes, Luxor # hide